Meigs Mountain Trail

 |Roundtrip Length:||4.6 Miles|

 Directions to Trailhead:

-From the Sugarlands Visitor Center near Gatlinburg, drive 4.9 miles along the Little River Road to the turnoff for the Elkmont Campground, which will be on your left.
-After turning into Elkmont, drive 1.4 miles until you reach the campground entrance.
+From the Sugarlands Visitor Center near Gatlinburg, drive 4.9 miles west along the Little River Road to the turnoff for the Elkmont Campground, which will be on your left.
+After turning into Elkmont, drive 1.4 miles to reach the campground entrance.
 Instead of proceeding into the campground, turn left and drive another 1.1 miles to the parking area for the Jakes Creek Trailhead at the end of the road.
 The Jakes Creek Trail will provide access to the Meigs Mountain Trail.

 From the Townsend "Y" intersection near Cades Cove, the turnoff for the Elkmont Campground will be 12.6 miles away.

 From the parking area, walk through the gate on the left hand side to begin your hike along the Jakes Creek Trail.
 After walking one-third of a mile along the old gravel road, the Cucumber Gap Trail will branch off towards the left.
 Hikers should continue by proceeding straight ahead here.
 A short distance from this junction is the Meigs Mountain Trail, which forks off to the right.